 Multiple inheritance in Java by interface

 If a class implements multiple interfaces, or an interface extends multiple interfaces i.e. known as multiple inheritance.

-Q) Multiple inheritance is not supported in case of class but it is supported in case of interface, why?
+Q) Multiple inheritance is not supported through class in java but it is possible by interface, why?

-Note: A class implements interface but One interface extends another interface .
+A class implements interface but one interface extends another interface .